 Dyan Cannon

 A former beauty queen who held the title of Miss West Seattle, Cannon made her television debut in 1958.
-Over the next decade, she became a common sight on episodic shows, while appearing occasionally on Broadway and in B movies.
+Over the next decade, she became a common sight on episodic shows while appearing occasionally on Broadway and in B-movies.
 In 1969, she had her breakthrough film role in the sex comedy Bob & Carol & Ted & Alice, for which she was nominated for an Academy Award for Best Supporting Actress.
-Cannon was nominated in that category again for Heaven Can Wait (1978), earning her a Golden Globe Award for Best Supporting Actress – Motion Picture, and was nominated for a Golden Globe Award for Best Actress – Motion Picture Drama for her lead role in Such Good Friends (1971).
+Cannon was nominated in that category again for Heaven Can Wait (1978), for which she won the Golden Globe Award for Best Supporting Actress – Motion Picture.
+She was nominated for a Golden Globe Award for Best Actress – Motion Picture Drama for her lead role in Such Good Friends (1971).
 She also was nominated for an Academy Award for Best Live Action Short Film as the producer of Number One (1976).

 Before her career took off, Cannon was married to Cary Grant for three years and gave birth to his only child, daughter Jennifer.
 Reluctant to discuss the marriage since their 1968 divorce, Cannon initially turned down publishing deals following Grant's death in 1986.
 Her memoir Dear Cary was published in 2011 and became a New York Times Best Seller.
 In 2023, the book was adapted into a miniseries called Archie with Cannon executive producing.